ARC Management Systems

 - Your readiness to move onto Stage 2 of the assessment, the Registration Assessment

-There should be a period of several weeks between preliminary assessment and registration assessment so that any issues can be sorted in relation to the preliminary assessment.
+There should be a period of several weeks between preliminary assessment and registration assessment so that any issues can be sorted in relation to the preliminary assessment for ISO 14001.
 If there are major non-conformities a second preliminary assessment will have to be carried out.

 Registration Assessment – Stage 2